zzolo/zzolo.github.com/pages/cv/cover-letter.md

 To whom it may concern,

-I am writing to be considered for the POSITION position at COMPENT.
+I am writing to be considered for the POSITION position at COMPANY.
 I believe I would be an excellent fit, and it would be an honor to work alongside such an amazing, industry-leading team.

 I ...